↑

 For this healthy mushroom recipe, you only need mushrooms, butter, olive oil, and salt.
 Thyme, garlic, and pepper are optional but recommended.

 • Extra-virgin olive oil.
-A little olive oil adds flavor and helps keep the butter from burning.
-If you’ve ever wondered why chefs add butter and olive oil to a hot skillet, it’s because butter burns quickly at a high heat, so adding olive oil helps prevent that.
+A little good-quality olive oil adds flavor and helps keep the butter from burning.
+If you’ve ever wondered why chefs add butter and olive oil to a hot skillet, it’s because butter burns quickly at high heat, so adding olive oil helps prevent that.

 How to Make